 Waiting Lists and Pre-Application

 Apply to get on a waiting list for the Section 8 application process.
 You only can apply when the housing agency opens its waiting list, which may take several years due to the high demand and limited funding for vouchers.
 You may only have a minimal amount of time to apply, such as four days, and you may have to apply online.
-At the time of publication, the Charlotte Housing Authority had only opened its waiting list for tenant-based vouchers twice since 2007.
+As of May 2019, the Charlotte Housing Authority's waiting list for public housing for families and seniors/disabled persons is open indefinitely, but the Housing Choice Vouchers waiting list is closed indefinitely.

 A smaller portion of Section 8 vouchers go to project-based Section 8 housing, which may open its waiting list more frequently.
 You must apply directly with the property manager at a project-based Section 8 housing site.
 The property manager and the housing agency determine eligibility.
 Check the CHA website for open waiting lists.